 3. Keep Up: Avoiding Summer Summer Drain

-Your student has worked all school year to master the content taught during the school year only to complete forget it.
+Your student has worked all school year to master the content taught during the school year only to completely forget it.
 Maybe your student finished the spring semester with all A’s.
-That is great but let be honest, Math is Sequential and as the saying goes, “Out of sight, Out of Mind!”
+That is great but lets be honest, Math is Sequential and as the saying goes, “Out of sight, Out of Mind!”
 Help them Keep Up this summer through review.

-4. Keep Up: Continue student engaged in academic activities over the break
+4. Keep Up: Student engagement in academic activities over the break

 If one on one tutoring during the summer is not the plan no problem.
 There are many summer enrichment activities that parents can check into to keep students engaged and keep those gears turning.
 Here are few to help begin your planning process:

 - Summer Camps that are center around an interest for your student (i.e. STEM Enrichment, Coding, Cooking, Dance, Football, Swimming, etc.)